How to File an Assumed Name (DBA) in Minnesota

 In Minnesota, a business operating under a fictitious name will need to register a DBA.
 Learn more about what a DBA is, who needs one and how to register.

-When a business wants to operate under a name other than their legal name, the state of Minnesota, like most states, require the business to register their business name.
+When a business wants to operate under a name other than their legal name, the state of Minnesota, like most states, requires the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register for an Assumed Name?